Swap-File/vst/README.md

 ====
 This is a modified version of the v.st vector board that targets installation in arcade cabinets with an Electrohome GO5-802 / 805 monitor.

-It uses the same serial protocol as the USB-DVG, meaning you can use standard of AdvanceMAME with it.
+It uses the same serial protocol as the USB-DVG, meaning you can use standard builds of AdvanceMAME with it.

 Hardware and software is currently in BETA!
-The Teensy 3.2 is underpowered, I should really replace it with a 4.x.
-The software is not optimized either, consider it a proof of concept.
+The Teensy 3.2 is underpowered; I should really replace it with a 4.x.
+The software is not optimized either; consider it a proof of concept.
 Buy a USB-DVG if you want something that works out of the box.

 The original project which targets Vectrex monitors can be found here: https://github.com/osresearch/vst